Mathics3/pymathics-natlang/README.rst

 .. reinstate after this is fixed in the code
 ..
 For nltk, use the environment variable ``NLTK_DATA`` to specify a custom data path (instead of $HOME/.nltk).
 For spacy, set 'MATHICS3_SPACY_DATA', a Mathics3-specific variable.

-In order to use the Extended Open Multilingual Wordnet (OMW) with 'NLTK' and use even more languages, you need to install them manually.
+To use the Extended Open Multilingual Wordnet (OMW) with 'NLTK' and use even more languages, you need to install them manually.

 Go to http://compling.hss.ntu.edu.sg/omw/summx.html, download the data, and then create a new folder under ``$HOME/nltk_data/corpora/omw/your_language`` where you put the file from